-Grounding pin 9 of the DA-15S serial data receptacle results in a protocol compatible with some navigation devices manufactured by Northstar and Garmin.
+Grounding pin 6 of the 9 pin connector results in a protocol compatible with some navigation devices manufactured by Northstar and Garmin.
 The Digitizer will send a 10-byte message.
 The message begins with ALT followed by a space and five altitude bytes; concluding with a carriage return.
 (2400bps, 8 data bits, 1 stop bit, no parity.)
 The following are examples of serial messages for these devices:

 Message Definition

-ALT 02500 C R Pressure Altitude 2500 feet.
+ALT 02500 ^C R Altitude 2500 feet.

-ALT -2500 C R Digitizer disabled.
+ALT -2500 ^C R Digitizer disabled.